 - Clay tiles are quite heavy and complicated to install.
 So apart from the cost of the tiles, you’d also pay extra labor cost for installation.

-Apart from choosing the right roofing material, it’s also crucial to hire an experienced roofing contractor.
+Apart from choosing the right roofing material, it’s also crucial to hire an experienced residential or commercial roofing contractor.
 With the help of a contractor, you can select a roofing material best suited to the climate conditions and your budget.